 In 2010 the group went to America

 and recorded their album of Christmas songs, 'Only Yule', with legendary acappella producer Bill Hare.
 Included in the 12 tracks was a newly imagined recording of their famous hit "Only You", as well as eleven other classic and original Christmas tracks.

 2015 saw the release of the Flying Pickets album 'Strike Again', a project which by contrast only featured songs from the previous ten or so years, showing that the Pickets are far from satisfied with living purely in the 80's!

 The album was the group's 11th studio album of new material, and was produced by band members Andy Laycock and Simon Foster.
 The band toured the 'Strike Again' live show throughout 2016 & 2017, and then an updated version in 2018.

-In 2013 the Pickets were invited to participate in the UK's Rewind Festival, (the band's first 80's festival), and discovered that thouands of people still remember all the words to 'Only You'.
+In 2013 the Pickets were invited to participate in the UK's Rewind Festival, (the band's first 80's festival), and discovered that thousands of people still remember all the words to 'Only You'.

 At the end of 2019, the Pickets released their new album, 'Only Human', just in time for the Covid19 pandemic to cancel all 2020 touring.
-This is the first time since the band's formation in 1982 that they haven't been on the road.
-Their 12th studio album, once again produced by band members Andy Laycock, Simon Foster and Henrik Wager, 'Only Human' is packed with a broad variety of material, covers and original, and the band are very proud of their new baby!
+This was the first time since the band's formation in 1982 that they hadn't been on the road.
+Their 12th studio album, once again produced by band members Andy Laycock, Simon Foster and Henrik Wager, 'Only Human' is packed with a broad variety of material, both covers and originals, and the band are very proud of their new baby!